languitar/pass-git-helper/README.md

 ## Passwordstore Layout

 As usual with [pass], this helper assumes that the password is contained in the first line of the passwordstore entry.
-Additionally, if a second line is present, this line is interpreted as the username and also returned to back to the git process invoking this helper.
+Additionally, if a second line is present, this line is interpreted as the username and also returned back to the git process invoking this helper.

 ## Command Line Options